 Germany offers many scenic drives and themed roads that will lead you past quaint villages, medieval castles, and unspoiled countryside.
 Delightful throughout the year, enjoy the delicious spoils of your travel from favorite foods to wine culture, and find a room at the most unique hotels in Germany.

-From the Romantic Road, and the Castle Road, to the Fairy Tale Road, and the Wine Route, here are the roads best traveled in Germany.
+From the Romantic Road and t Castle Road to the Fairy Tale Road and the Wine Route, here are the roads best traveled in Germany.

 01 of 04

 Follow the fairy tale by driving the Romantische Straße (Romantic Road).
 This 261-mile long drive through Bavaria was actually created by English-speaking travel agents in the 1950s, but the allure of castles still brings in visitors from around the world.